Mikaelarth/NieS/README.md

 ### Payment Processing (Simulated)

-`PaymentProcessor` currently performs no real transactions.
-Calls to process card, mobile money or QR code payments simply log the amount and report success without contacting any external service.
-Integrate a payment gateway in this class to accept actual payments.
+`PaymentProcessor` sends an HTTP request to the configured payment gateway for every card, mobile money or QR code payment.
+The gateway URL and API key can be supplied in the environment as `NIES_PAYMENT_ENDPOINT` and `NIES_PAYMENT_API_KEY` or set in the `[payment]` section of `config.ini` (`endpoint` and `api_key`).
+Transactions are still simulated, so the gateway returns success without charging anything.

+Integrate a real provider by implementing the network logic in `PaymentProcessor` and ensuring these credentials point to a live service.

 ### User Sessions and Permissions